Every website today seems to want Javascript

 async_test(example)

 The design of this HTTP client results in copies of the objects properties being made for each call.
 This helps to encapsulate information and makes debugging a breeze.
-The return value of an API call is literally a new copy of the client but with additional properties like pipe, out, and info - try exploring these fields!
+The return value of an API call is a new copy of the client with additional properties like a pipe, output, and more.

 The HTTP client also supports custom HTTP headers.
 You can control underlying socket parameters with more detail by passing in a custom NET_CONFIG dictionary to the get, post, and delete methods.
 This structure is detailed at the bottom here: here.